Factbox-Countries weigh need for COVID-19 booster shots

 These European countries are offering boosters to adults after they receive a full dose of a vaccine:

-** Austria soon to recommend for over-12s four months after second dose; Belgium over-18s; Britain accelerated its programme offering jabs to over-18s by end-Dec, third dose after three months; over-16s in England; Bulgaria; Czech Republic; Denmark over-18s; Finland with booster gap narrowed to 3 months; France had delivered nearly 24 million booster shots by Dec.
-29, has cut the interval to four months from five, its regulator recommended on Dec.
-24 administering boosters three months after first course; Germany over-12s, recommends booster after three months [nL8N2TT3HZ]; Greece three months after second vaccine shot or positive test, down from six months previously; Hungary; Ireland all adults; Italy all adults 4 months after second dose; Lithuania; Malta over-12s; Netherlands with a booster gap of three months; Norway; Poland; Portugal all over-45s, over-30s vaccinated with Janssen; Romania has approved Pfizer or Moderna boosters; Russia; Serbia; Slovakia; Slovenia; Spain 5 months after second dose; Sweden over-18s five months after last dose, 12-17-year-olds after six months; Switzerland over-16s with an mRNA vaccine from four months after the primary vaccination course; Ukraine Pfizer or Moderna boosters
+** Austria over-18s; Belgium over-18s; Britain accelerated its programme offering jabs to over-18s by end-Dec, third dose after three months; over-16s in England; Bulgaria; Czech Republic; Denmark over-18s; Finland with booster gap narrowed to 3 months; France delivered 33.1 million booster shots as of Jan.
+21, has cut the interval to four months from five, its regulator recommended on Dec.
+24 administering boosters three months after first course; Germany over-12s, recommends booster after three months; Greece three months after second vaccine shot or positive test, down from six months previously; Hungary; Ireland all adults; Italy all adults 4 months after second dose; Lithuania; Malta over-12s; Netherlands with a booster gap of three months; Norway; Poland; Portugal all over-45s, over-30s vaccinated with Janssen; Romania has approved Pfizer or Moderna boosters; Russia; Serbia; Slovakia; Slovenia; Spain 5 months after second dose; Sweden over-18s five months after last dose, 12-17-year-olds after six months; Switzerland over-16s with an mRNA vaccine from four months after the primary vaccination course; Ukraine Pfizer or Moderna boosters

-** Denmark will offer a second booster shot to the most vulnerable

 AFRICA